FAQ

 Q: WHAT IS A “POLST”?
 WHAT IS A “DNR”?

 A: These are specific documents signed by your physician that direct medical providers in your treatment in case of emergency.
 “POLST” means Physician Order for Life-Sustaining Treatment.
 “DNR” means Do Not Attempt Resuscitation.
 If you do not want CPR or other life-support measures in case of emergency, ask your doctor to provide you with one of these documents.
 You should provide a way for emergency personnel to know about your wishes by using a MedicAlert bracelet or medallion which states, “Do Not Resuscitate -EMS”.
-Be aware that your Agent will not necessarily be contacted in case of emergency – it is important that you give your medical provider a copy of your Advance Health Care Directive showing your Agent’s contact information.
+Be aware that your Agent will not necessarily be contacted automatically in case of emergency – that is why it is important that you give your medical provider a copy of your Advance Health Care Directive showing your Agent’s contact information.

 Q: HOW SHOULD I CHOOSE MY TRUSTEE OR EXECUTOR?